 AUSTIN: [laughs] That's fair.
 Art?
 If you're not dead.
 Are you back?
 Are you alright?

-ART: Yeah, I- I muted my mic to cough a lot but it's all still on my Audacity, so Keith can decide whether or not he wants to keep the...
+ART: Yeah, I- I muted my mic to cough a lot but it's all still on my Audacity, so Keith can decide whether or not he wants to keep me, dying....

 AUSTIN: Yeah, it did not- it did not mute very much.
 Oh, you muted yourself on Skype, you're saying?